 Also watch out for “springing guarantees.”
 These trigger a guarantor’s obligations to pay the full amount of debt, as opposed to only the damages proximately caused by a breach of a carveout.
 You’ll want to limit such guarantees to intentional acts, excluding mere negligence or mistake.
 For example, limit a carveout for waste to intentional waste only.

 Ideally, you’ll want to try to limit liability under both springing guarantees and carveouts to only damages caused by the prohibited act, instead of the entire debt deficiency.
 Finally, negotiate for the inclusion of notice and cure periods to secure the opportunity to take corrective action before acceleration and foreclosure.

 Once you close on the loan, avoid taking actions that could violate carveouts, especially those that might affect the value of the collateral securing the loan.
 If you sell the property and the buyer assumes the loan, negotiate a release from liability so you aren’t exposed to potential liability for the buyer’s acts.
 (Note that nonrecourse agreements frequently include a carveout requiring written consent from the lender before transferring mortgaged property.)

 So what should you do to protect yourself from personal liability before entering into a nonrecourse loan?
 First, review the contract and identify each carveout with your attorney.
 It’s also advisable to consult your accountant to crunch the numbers.
 This will help you estimate damages in the event of a loan carveout provision breach.

-For more information or discussion, contact Kevin Carney.
+For more information or discussion, contact a member of your service team.